-From playing, to coaching, to being an influential leader in the NBA and internationally, Jerry Colangelo’s career is a story of remarkable success.
+From playing, to coaching, to being an influential leader in USA Basketball, internationally and the NBA, Colangelo’s career is a story of remarkable success.

-Since Colangelo took charge of the national team, the USA men have compiled a remarkable 88-1 overall record (60-1 in official FIBA or FIBA Americas competitions and 28-0 record in exhibition games) and claimed top honors in six of seven FIBA or FIBA Americas competitions.
+With Colangelo in charge of the national team, the USA men have compiled a remarkable 104-7 overall record (71-4 in official FIBA or FIBA Americas competitions and 33-3 record in exhibition games) and claimed gold medals in seven of nine FIBA or FIBA Americas competitions.

-Under Colangelo the USA men have claimed gold medal finishes at the 2007 FIBA Americas Championship, 2008 Beijing Olympics, 2010 FIBA World Championship, 2012 London Olympics, 2014 FIBA World Cup and 2016 Olympics.
+Under Colangelo the USA men have claimed gold medal finishes at the 2007 FIBA Americas Championship, 2008 Beijing Olympics, 2010 FIBA World Championship, 2012 London Olympics, 2014 FIBA World Cup, 2016 Olympics and 2020 Olympics.
+Thr USA also earned a bronze medal in the 2006 World Cup.

-During his first term as managing director, the 2006-08 USA National Team program compiled a striking 36-1 overall win-loss record, and just as importantly re-established the USA team as positive ambassadors for the United States and the sport.
+During his first four-year term (2006-10) as managing director, the USA National Team program compiled a striking 36-1 overall win-loss record in FIBA and exhibition games, and just as importantly, re-established the USA team as positive ambassadors for the United States and the sport.

-In 2013-16, his third quad at the helm of the USA national team program, the USA bested all comers and compiled a 9-0 record to claim the FIBA World Cup gold medal in Spain and earn the U.S. its first ever back-to-back world titles.
-The U.S. concluded Colangelo’s third quad by finishing 8-0 in Rio to claim a third consecutive Olympic gold medal.
+In 2013-16, his third quad at the helm of the USA national team program, while collecting agains earning an overall 26-0 record, the USA bested all comers and compiled a 9-0 record to claim the 2014 FIBA World Cup gold medal in Spain, earning the U.S. its first ever back-to-back World Cup titles.
+The U.S. concluded Colangelo’s third quad by finishing 8-0 in Rio and claiming a third consecutive Olympic gold medal.

-The Arizona Republic/azcentral.com in 2012 selected Colangelo as one of Phoenix's 15 all-time most influential citizens.
+In 2012 the Arizona Republic/azcentral.com selected Colangelo as one of Phoenix's 15 all-time most influential citizens.
 The Arizona Republic also named him the Most Influential Sports Figure in Arizona for the 20th century, and the Phoenix Business Journal regularly voted him among its “Most Influential” business persons.
 Nationally, Colangelo was frequently found among The Sporting News’ list of the most powerful people in sports.

 On Dec.
 7, 2015, Colangelo was named chairman of basketball operations for the Philadelphia 76ers.
 Late in the 2015-16 season after guiding Philadelphia through some transitions, he relinquished his role but remained with the club as a special advisor to Sixers’ owner Josh Harris.

-Colangelo was the face of the NBA Phoenix Suns franchise from their inaugural season in1968 through 2012.
-While with the Suns, his roles included general manager, head coach, president, managing general partner, chief executive officer and chairman.
+Colangelo was the face of the NBA Phoenix Suns franchise from their inaugural season in 1968 through 2012.
+His roles included general manager, head coach, president, managing general partner, chief executive officer and chairman.
 His 43-year tenure with Phoenix came to an end in 2012 and was at the time the longest in the NBA.

 On two occasions Colangelo stepped in to coach the Suns, including the 1969-70 season when he guided the club to a 24-20 mark down the stretch and to its first playoff appearance.
 He also took over in 1972-73 and compiled a 35-40 mark.
 Overall, Colangelo is 59-60 as an NBA coach.